lovelysystems/lovely-editor/src/components/editor-quill/README.md

 ### Toolbar

 The Toolbar (see [Custom Toolbar Docu](https://github.com/zenoamaro/react-quill#custom-toolbar)) is handled by the Component itself and currently not be modified from the User (via props).
-Additionally, if the Editor looses focus (`onBlur`) we hide the Toolbar currently (see `onMouseDown` in the `QuillToolbar` Component).
-This works on iOS, Android and IE 11 right now.

 ### Styling